Kenny Ireland: Career

 He appeared in the television series Benidorm as swinger Donald Stewart from 2007 until the end of series 6, that aired in early 2014.
 In June 2014, it was announced that he had brain cancer.
-His character did not appear in the seventh series of Benidorm in person but the character's voice was heard on a telephone call, albeit provided by a sound-a-like.
+His character did not appear in the seventh series of Benidorm in person but the character's voice was heard on a telephone call, with the voice over being provided by impressionist Alistair McGowan.

 Death

 Ireland died of cancer on 31 July 2014, aged 68.